itversity/python-for-beginners/docs/206 Solutions - Python Practice using list of dicts.md

 * Exercise 1: Develop a function to get list of transactions with invalid commission percentage (negative or None).
 Each element should be of type dict.
 * Exercise 2: Develop a function to get list of transactions with commission amounts.
 Commission amount is equal to `("sale amount" * "commission %") / 100`.
 Each element should be of type dict.
-Each tuple in the list should contain 5 elements.
+Each dict in the list should contain 5 elements.
 The list should not contain transactions with invalid commission % (negative or none).
 The last element in each of the dict should be named as `commission_amount`.
 ```python
 sales = [
     {'sale_id': 1, 'sale_rep_id': 101, 'sale_amount': 500.00, 'commission_pct': 5},